Skip to main content Link Search Menu Expand Document (external link)

 In the beginning of this chapter we were given the programmable Machine \(M\), that is capable of computing the simple factorial function.
 We then proceeded by arguing that Machine \(M\) is not enough to be used for a general purpose machine, that is to be used as an implementation of a Universal Turing Machine.

-To create a general purpose computers, we need to:
+To create a general-purpose computer, we need to:

-• General-purpose Programmability: The ISA defines a set of operations that allows the Beta machine to emulate other programs, thus highlighting the essence of programmability in modern computing.
+• General-purpose Programmability: The Beta ISA (designed as a RISC-like architecture) serves as a blueprint that defines a set of operations enabling the Beta machine to execute or simulate a wide variety of programs, embodying the core principle of programmability in modern computing.

-• Instruction Characteristics: Each instruction in the Beta ISA is encoded into 32-bits and executed atomically, meaning one instruction per clock cycle, which emphasizes efficiency and simplicity in processing.
+• Instruction Characteristics: Each instruction in the Beta ISA is encoded into 32-bits and executed atomically: one instruction per clock cycle, which emphasizes efficiency and simplicity in processing.

-• Register and Memory Model: The architecture includes 33 registers, each 32 bits wide, and a memory unit that interacts through specific instructions like load and store.
+• Register and Memory Model: The architecture includes 33 registers (32 regs in regfile and the PC reg), each 32 bits wide, and a memory unit that interacts through specific instructions like load and store.
 This model underpins the handling of data and instructions in a systematic and accessible manner.

 • Instruction Encoding: Two main types of encoding are detailed—Type 1 (without literals) for direct register operations, and Type 2 (with literals) for operations involving constants.
 This distinction helps in optimizing the instruction set for various computational needs.

-• Practical Application: The notes stress the importance of understanding the Beta documentation thoroughly to effectively utilize these concepts in designing and implementing low-level machine language programs.
+• Practical Application: Finally, we stress the importance of understanding the Beta documentation thoroughly to effectively utilize these concepts in designing and implementing low-level machine language programs.

 Appendix